AndelaOSP/automation-scripts/README.md

 # gh-management-scripts
-Scripts to manage mundane Github tasks.
+Scripts to manage tasks like:
+  - Adding contributors into the [Slack organization](https://andelaosp.slack.com/)
+  - Adding members to Github teams